Far West Initiative

 Who is leading the initiative?

-To support the Initiative, Minister Toole established the Far West Initiative Advisory Committee which has representatives from each Far West council, the regional Aboriginal assembly, NGO service providers, and State and Australian Governments.
+To support the Initiative, the government has established the Far West Initiative Advisory Committee which has representatives from each Far West council, the regional Aboriginal assembly, NGO service providers, and State and Australian Governments.
 Former Member for Murray-Darling John Williams is the Chair.

 Both the Office of Local Government and the Department of Premier and Cabinet are coordinating the work of the Committee.